AlDawoode/tryAnsible/README.md

     $ ansible aws -i hosts -m yum -a "name=httpd state=absent" -b

 ##### Example of getting information about the machine by using ansible ad hoc (setup module) :
+##### NOTE :
+    - The setup module get information about the remote machine and these info called "Ansible facts"

     $ ansible all -i hosts -m setup

 ##### Example of install git by using ansible ad hoc (apt or yum module) :